Ayako wrote from Japan about special New Year’s traditions and the food they eat…

 Thanks for sharing Ayako and Happy New Year to you and your family!

 This article was posted on Friday, January 6th, 2012 at 11:51 am and is filed under Countries & Cultures, Customs and Traditions, Holiday Recipes, Holidays Around the World, Japan, Japanese, Languages, New Years, Recipes of the World, Traditional New Years Food.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply